Mary A. Sullivan: Police career

-And so Sullivan took the exam to join the police in March 1911 with hundreds of others.
+Sullivan took the exam to join the police in March 1911 with hundreds of others.
 She was confused by many of the questions, but soon found out she had gotten the fifth highest score on the test, and was offered a job.

 When she joined the force on June 2, 1911 at the West 47th Street station it was as a "police matron".
 Her duties often involved processing women prisoners.
 Although matrons were not considered part of the police ranks, they were required to take a civil service examination to get their positions.

 Sullivan quickly made a name for herself in the department via her involvement in the Rosenthal murder case.
 The police initially arrested Frank Cirofici in the case, and his "moll" Rosie Harris pleaded for his release.
 The police had Sullivan go undercover to befriend Rosie and work her for information.
 She adopted the role of a boarding house keeper.
 Eventually she met the wives of other suspects Harry Horowitz, Louis Rosenberg, and Jacob Seidenshner.
 Sullivan learned key details about the men's habits, and tailed the women when she wasn't with them.
 All three men were caught via wiretaps enabled by Sullivan's work.
 That work brought an end to the then-notorious Lenox Avenue Gang.

 From 1913 to 1918 Sullivan was assigned to Harlem where as a detective she investigated illicit activities in "clip joints" and other crimes.

-On March 20, 1918 she was made a detective in the department's Homicide Squad, the first women in the department.
+On March 20, 1918, she was made a detective in the department's Homicide Squad, the first woman in the department.
 She had much success in this department, solving many murder cases.

 In 1918 she also co-founded city's Policewoman's Endowment Association in an effort to lobby the department for better treatment of its women employees, such as equal pay.
 Over many years she served as its President, and in that position took complaints to the New York State Assembly in Albany.
 Her successes angered her NYPD bosses, who demoted her back to matron and transferred her to Long Island.

 However, Sullivan continued her good work with the department.
 On April 15, 1925 she was inducted into the NYPD's Honor Legion for her work in obtaining evidence in the Harry Fenton murder case the previous year, from the murderer's wife.
 At the time she was the only woman to receive that award.